 - the AKG K44

-We strongly encourage you to check them all out, as they all differ in their specs.
+We strongly recomend you to check them all out, as they all differ in their specs.
 The only way to find out exactly which headphones are best for you as you plug in and begin practicing your guitar playing is to try them all out.
 Have a look, and may you get the most out of what you find as you play.